-The suface is textured in a way that I can best describe as 'like the chairs I had when I was a kid in school' - the handle more so to prevent slippage.
+The surface is textured in a nostalgic kind of way that I can best describe as 'like the chairs I had when I was a kid in school' - the handle more so to prevent slippage.

 Being approx 1" thick, the blade does kind of have an edge, and the tip is shaped to do business..!

 Otherwise, I think the picture below pretty much sums it up.

 Now of course, the only other thing to tell you at this point is the handling - which is actually pretty darned good..!

 Cold Steel describe it as closely duplicating "a real Katana and Wakazashi in length, size, weight and feel.
 While they're not quite as rigid as wood, they have the advantages of being virtually unbreakable and remarkably stiff and cut resistant."